tambu85/misinfo_spread/misinfo_spread/data_collection/README.md

     psql -q -h localhost -p 5433 -d hoaxy -U gciampag < match_tweets.sql  | pigz -fc > ../data_cleaning/match_tweets.csv.gz
 ```

 6. The tweets need to be pre-processed and filtered.
-See `data_cleaning/README.md` for instructions.
+This is done in the `data_cleaning` folder.
+See its own [README](../data_cleaning/README.md) for instructions.